Redocly/redoc/README.md

 * [`x-code-samples`](docs/redoc-vendor-extensions.md#x-code-samples) - specify operation code samples

 ### Options
-* `spec-url` - relative or absolute url to your spec file
+* `spec-url` - relative or absolute url to your spec file;
 * `scroll-y-offset` - If set, specifies a vertical scroll-offset.
-This is often useful when there are fixed positioned elements at the top of the page, such as navbars, headers etc.
+This is often useful when there are fixed positioned elements at the top of the page, such as navbars, headers etc;
 `scroll-y-offset` can be specified in various ways:
-  * **number**: A fixed number of pixels to be used as offset
+  * **number**: A fixed number of pixels to be used as offset;
   * **selector**: selector of the element to be used for specifying the offset.
-The distance from the top of the page to the element's bottom will be used as offset.
+The distance from the top of the page to the element's bottom will be used as offset;
   * **function**: A getter function.
-Must return a number representing the offset (in pixels).
+Must return a number representing the offset (in pixels);
-* `suppress-warnings` - if set, warnings are not rendered at the top of page (they still are logged to the console)
+* `suppress-warnings` - if set, warnings are not rendered at the top of page (they still are logged to the console).

 ## Advanced usage
 Instead of adding `spec-url` attribute to the `<redoc>` element you can initialize ReDoc via globally exposed `Redoc` object: